microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Microsoft.Graph.Teams.md

 ### [Copy-MgTeam](Copy-MgTeam.md)
 Create a copy of a team.
-This operation also creates a copy of the corresponding group.\nYou can specify which parts of the team to clone: When tabs are cloned, they are put into an unconfigured state \n-- they are displayed on the tab bar in Microsoft Teams, and the first time you open them, you'll go through the configuration screen.
+This operation also creates a copy of the corresponding group.\nYou can specify which parts of the team to clone: When tabs are cloned, they are put into an unconfigured state
+-- they are displayed on the tab bar in Microsoft Teams, and the first time you open them, you'll go through the configuration screen.
 \n(If the person opening the tab does not have permission to configure apps, they will see a message explaining that the tab hasn't been configured.)
 Cloning is a long-running operation.\nAfter the POST clone returns, you need to GET the operation \nreturned by the Location: header to see if it's 'running' or 'succeeded' or 'failed'.
 \nYou should continue to GET until the status is not 'running'.
 \nThe recommended delay between GETs is 5 seconds.